crispab/signup/README.md

 Some clipart comes from http://openclipart.org and is Public Domain, see http://openclipart.org/share

+The libraries, services and tools listed under General above is copyright and licensed by the respective creators and owners.

-The rest of the code is Copyright 2012, 2013, 2014 by Mats Strandberg and Jan Grape and licensed under the Apache License v2.0 (the "License");
+The rest of the code is Copyright 2012, 2013, 2014, 2015 by Mats Strandberg and Jan Grape and licensed under the Apache License v2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at